ModcuKedy/calculator/README.md

+#calculator
-# calculator
+basic calculator
-Basic calculator just go to website
+To use it, simply go to the file that says index.html.